BANDON BEACH MOTEL

 Sunset Bay Beach and recreation area where people swim and sunbathe in January

 Bandon Beach Motel, a few blocks from the heart of Downtown, is family run, and guests are greeted and treated with warm hospitality.
 The motel features:

 Ocean views from all rooms

-Three Premium rooms with ocean views in two directions and an electric fireplaces
+Three Premium rooms with ocean views in two directions and an electric fireplace

 Three standard rooms with an electric fireplace